13. Pathology of Blood and Urine: A Complete Guide to Clinical Diagnosis

 • Regulatory T cells: Prevent autoimmune diseases.

-• High lymphocytes (Lymphocytosis): Viral infections (COVID-19, hepatitis), tuberculosis, leukemia.
+• High Lymphocytes (Lymphocytosis): Viral infections (COVID-19, hepatitis), tuberculosis, leukemia.

-• Low lymphocytes (Lymphocytopenia): HIV infection, steroid therapy, autoimmune disorders, malnutrition.
+• Low Lymphocytes (Lymphocytopenia): HIV infection, steroid therapy, autoimmune disorders, malnutrition.

-Platelets
+Platelets (Thrombocytes)

 Functions of Platelets

-• Initiate blood clotting (hemostasis).
+• Initiate blood clotting (haemostasis).

 • Help repair damaged blood vessels.